How Can Websites about Boring Topics Succeed on Social Media?

-There are also forums and niche social sites for every topic.
-While those are not always popular enough to make them matter there are also blogs for all topics which matter to more than a few people.
+There are also forums and niche communities for every topic.
+They are not always popular enough but there are also blogs for all topics which matter to more than a few people.

 - Q&A sites like Yahoo Answers and Quora